MicrosoftLearning/mslearn-cognitive-vision/instructions/07-exercise-train-custom-object-detection-model.md

 COCO files are used to convey the labeling information associated with your images.
 The easiest way to generate a COCO file is to create an Azure Machine Learning data-labeling project.
 In this task, you will use Vision Studio to create an Azure Machine Learning workspace and set up a data-labeling workflow.

+>[!NOTE]
+>Along with other Vision capabilities, Image Analysis 4.0 model customization is in public preview.
+The product team would like to hear from users about the experience.
+If you have comments about the Azure ML data-labeling project, you can submit feedback [here](https://go.microsoft.com/fwlink/?linkid=2174290).

 1. On the **training_images** dataset page in Vision Studio, select **Create Azure ML Data Labeling Project**.

     ![The Create Azure ML Data Labeling Project button is highlighted on the training_images dataset page.](../media/07-vision-studio-create-an-azure-ml-data-labeling-project.png)